-Indian Privet is a shrub to 3 m, or a small tree to 10 m or more, with
+Indian Privet is a shrub or small tree up to

 Privet was originally the name for the European semi-evergreen shrub